 Another order we regularly obtain for our client is to require the cell phone company to carve the abused party’s number out of the “family plan” and ensure that number goes exclusively to the abused party.
 This is a particularly important addition to the orders a court can make pursuant to a finding of domestic abuse; it is vitally important that the abusive party no longer be able to access the victim’s cell phone information: their contacts, calls made, and particularly their whereabouts at any point in time need to be utterly unavailable to the restrained party.

 If you believe you need a restraining order, or find yourself defending against one, call someone who knows the length and breadth of domestic abuse law in California.
-Our lawyers at Hartley Lamas Et Al are extensively educated and experienced domestic violence attorneys.
+Our family law lawyers at Hartley Lamas Et Al are extensively educated and experienced domestic violence attorneys.